SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Expressions.rst

 Chained-Optional Expression
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-An :newTerm:`chained-optional expression` provides a simplified synatax
+A :newTerm:`chained-optional expression` provides a simplified synatax
 for using optional values in postfix expressions.
 It has the following form: